bubi-007/Libre-MP-Bootloader/README.md

 direction to include this restriction, 3DR's directions are *bad stewardship* of the open source community, because they *reduce user freedoms* for their own gain.
-This precedent reduces the legitimacy of the entire family of 3DR supported open source projects, and will make contributors and competitors alike less likely to support these projects.
+This precedent reduces the legitimacy of the entire family of 3DR supported open source projects, and ought to make contributors and competitors alike less comfortable supporting these projects.
+To restore community trust, 3DR should remove the authenticity restrictions from the Mission Planner.

 ## How do I use this?